 Crohn’s Disease Symptoms

 Symptoms of Crohn’s disease can vary from patient to patient and can be mild to severe.
-Symptoms often come on gradually but could develop quickly without warning in some patients.
-Some may experience extended periods of times without symptoms.
+They can also worsen over time.
+Symptoms often come on gradually but can develop quickly without warning in some patients.
+Some may experience extended periods of time without symptoms.
 This is known as remission.

 - Abdominal pain / cramping

 - Menstrual cycle changes